Everything we know about Guardians of the Galaxy Vol. 3

 Variety also reports that Disney hasn't yet met with any possible Gunn replacements, and might be forced to reach outside its normal family of Marvel directors due to those folks already having prior films on their schedules.
 The site also notes the studio will be seeking someone with the same kind of "offbeat sensibility" Gunn showed on the first two films, which came out in 2014 and 2017.

 Filming locations, of course, aren't yet known, but the first film shot primarily in London, the second in Atlanta.
 Guardians Vol 2. reportedly used all 18 of the sound stages at Pinewood Studios Atlanta.
-The third film, whenever it is made, is expected to stick to Atlanta for space reasons.
+The third film, whenever it's made, is expected to stick to Atlanta for space reasons.

 "We shot the first Guardians in England, but because Pinewood Atlanta has so much soundstage space, we were able to have the entire production base on the lot," Gunn said in the production notes for Vol. 2.
 "Even though a lot of the film is CGI.
 I like to have as many practical sets as we can and make the environments as real as possible so it balances out the CGI elements."